Aganonce/Evolving_Tie_Strength_Predictors/README.md

 python create_survey
 ```

-This will sequentially weight the ego network surveys and generate the approrpiate data structures for these surveys and the communication data.
+This will sequentially weight the ego network surveys and then format and store the communication data and the surveys to be retrieved by the rankers during runtime.

 ## Comparing rankers

-To compare any number of these rankers, run
+To compare any number of the rankers, run

 ```bash
 python test_rankers.py